 StarTran is in compliance with all transit-related regulations of the Americans with Disabilities Act (ADA).
 The following services are available to maximize transportation opportunities within Lincoln for persons with disabilities:

 - All StarTran regular route service is accessible to persons with disabilities.
-StarTran currently operates 62 full-size accessible vehicles, including 58 state-of-the-art "low-floor" accessible full-size vehicles which were included in the StarTran fleet beginning in F.Y.
-2001-2002.
-The accessibility devices are utilized approximately 250 times per month.
+StarTran currently operates 67 full-size accessible vehicles.
 Persons with disabilities who utilize all StarTran regular route services are eligible for significantly reduced fares (85 cents/trip or $16 for a 20-ride pass).

-- The StarTran HandiVan and Brokerage afford complementary paratransit services for persons with disabilities.
-The programs realize a total average ridership of 5,054 per month - 3,372 (HandiVan), 1,682 (Brokerage).
+- The StarTran Handi-Van and Brokerage afford complementary paratransit services for persons with disabilities.
+The programs realize a total average ridership of 5,671 per month – 3,435 (Handi-Van), 2,235 (Brokerage).

 - Accessible formats for bus schedules including large print, braille, computer diskette, and audio tape, are available.
 StarTran routes/schedules are available at various outlets and on the Internet.

 - Coordination of special transportation services provided by other public and private providers/agencies is encouraged and promoted to maximize the efficiency and effectiveness of available special transportation services.